webbhuset/elm-json-decode/README.md

 # Continuation-passing style Json decoder in Elm

-This packages helps you writing JSON decoders in a [Continuation-passing] (https://en.wikipedia.org/wiki/Continuation-passing_style) style.
+This packages helps you writing JSON decoders in a [Continuation-passing](https://en.wikipedia.org/wiki/Continuation-passing_style) style.
 This is useful when decoding JSON objects to Elm records.

 ## Example

-Let's say you have a `Person` record looking like this:
+Let's say you have a `Person` record in Elm with the following requirements:

 ```elm
 type alias Person =